Cycles in subexpression graphs

 \subsection{Generating cycles}

 Now we are ready to prove Theorem~\ref{theorem:main}.
-Remember that $(W,S)$ is a Coxeter system.
-We denote by $\EProp(W,S)$ the set of all pairs $(\alpha,\beta)$ of properly situated roots of the geometric representation of $W$ that are in an elliptic position.
-For each such pair, we consider disjoint subsets
+We denote by $\FDR(W,S)$ the set of all finite dihedral reflection subgroups of $W$.
+For each of this subgroups $\D$, we consider the following disjoint subsets:

-where $n=\ord(\t_\alpha\t_\beta)$, and denote $K_{\alpha,\beta}=K^1_{\alpha,\beta}\cup K^2_{\alpha,\beta}$.
+where $n=|\D|/2$, and denote $K_\D=K^1_\D\cup K^2_\D$.